ITMax2026/Active-Directory-Lab/11. Print Server and Deployment with GPO/README.md

  6. 'Dummy Port' Trick: (Also often used to clear stuck print queues)
     - Select Create a new port > Local Port
     - Enter Port Name: NUL (Deletes the data so queues won't get stuck)
-  7. Driver: Manufacturer: Generic > Generic/Text Only
+  7. Driver: Install a new driver > Manufacturer: Generic > Generic/Text Only
   8. Naming:
      - Printer Name: HR-Printer
      - Share Name: HR-Printer